-4. Assets, Liabilities, Deferred Inflows of Resources and Net Position or Equity (Continued)
+4. Assets, Liabilities, and Net Position or Equity (Continued)

 c.
 Capital Assets

 Capital assets, which include equipment and construction in progress, are reported in governmental activities.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of two years.
 The valuation basis for all assets is historical cost.